How Jonah Ray, Wil Wheaton, and Others Have Responded to the Chris Hardwick Allegations

 In general, though, it sounds like a lot of people who have worked with Hardwick felt that the allegations were credible.
 One former employee told The Wrap:

 “Nobody’s surprised.
 Everyone can think back to incidents with Chris that line up with something in that story.
 You don’t see anybody saying ‘That’s not the Chris Hardwick I know,’ because that is the Chris Hardwick most people know.”

-Many Nerdist employees have distanced themselves from Hardwick.
+Many Nerdist employees have called out Hardwick as well.
 Donna Dickens, a writer for the site, said on Twitter that the allegations do not surprise her.
 “As someone who writes for Nerdist, let me just say…Chris Hardwick is a piece of trash and I believe women,” she wrote.

 Rachel Heine, the website’s editor-in-chief, said that she believes Dykstra and that Hardwick’s actions do not fit the values of the company.
 She wrote,